GRI indexEVVA has been reporting to GRI since 2011

 d.
 Contact point for questions about the sustainability report:

-- Martin Mayrhofer and Ursula Simec, Internal Communication (coordination and preparation of sustainability report), m.mayrhofer(at)evva.com
+- Martin Mayrhofer and Anna Vavken, Internal Communication (coordination and preparation of sustainability report), m.mayrhofer(at)evva.com; a.vavken(at)evva.com

-- Martin van Berkum, Head of Production Technology, Operations & Quality Management, m.vanberkum(at)evva.com.
+- Martin van Berkum, Head of Production mechanics, Operations & Quality Management, m.vanberkum(at)evva.com.
 Specialist in environmental sustainability in production

 - Nicole Ehrlich-Adám, Managing Director, Human Resources & Organisational Development Group Division Executive, n.ehrlich(at)evva.com